 139 Miracle Strip Parkway SE, Fort Walton Beach, Florida 32548, Phone: 850-833-9595

-6. Destin Harbor Boardwalk, Emerald Coast of Florida
+6. Destin Harbor Boardwalk

 Visiting the beach is a must when spending time in Florida’s Emerald Coast, and guests who find themselves able to spend time on the Destin Harbor Boardwalk are in for a real treat.
-The boardwalk stretches almost a full quarter of a mile and provides uninhibited access to the waterfront while preserving the harbor at the same time.
+The Destin Harbor Boardwalk stretches almost a full quarter of a mile and provides uninhibited access to the waterfront while preserving the harbor at the same time.
 For guests who are looking to spend time both on the water and near it the boardwalk is the gateway for activities, and everything from fishing to boat rentals, dolphin watching tours, and more can be accessed from the Destin Harbor Boardwalk.

 4200 Indian Bayou Trail, Destin, FL 32541, Phone: 850-837-4242